vikas3045/vikas3045.github.io/_posts/2023-10-12-reactjs-reference-notes.md

 - Inline styles: Use `style` attribute.
 - CSS Modules, Styled Components, or popular CSS frameworks.

+## Virtual DOM

+- The Virtual DOM is a lightweight in-memory representation of the actual DOM.
+It's used by React to optimize the process of updating the user interface.
+- When there's a change in the application's state, React creates a new Virtual DOM tree.
+- React then compares this new Virtual DOM tree with the previous one to identify the differences (diffing).
+- The differences are used to update the real DOM, but only the parts that changed.
+- This minimizes the number of updates and improves performance.

+## Reconciliation

+### Reconciliation Process:

+- React's process of updating the real DOM based on changes in the Virtual DOM is called reconciliation.
+- It ensures that the user interface is always in sync with the application's state.

+### Keys in Reconciliation:

+- Use unique keys for each element in lists to help React identify elements more efficiently.
+- Keys assist in minimizing unnecessary updates and re-renders.

+## React Component Lifecycle

+### Mounting Phase

+#### constructor()

+- Constructor is called when a component instance is created.
+- Initialize state and bind methods in the constructor.

+#### render()

+- Render method returns the JSX that represents the component's UI.
+- It's a pure function that should not modify the component's state.

+#### componentDidMount()

+- Invoked after the component is rendered.
+- Ideal for setting up side effects, such as data fetching or subscribing to events.

+### Updating Phase

+#### static getDerivedStateFromProps()

+- Rarely used, but if necessary, it's used to update state based on props.

+#### shouldComponentUpdate()

+- Determines whether the component should re-render.
+- Return `true` if you want to update, `false` to skip re-rendering.

+#### render()

+- Re-render the component with updated props or state.

+#### getSnapshotBeforeUpdate()

+- Allows you to capture some information before the component updates.
+- Use it with `componentDidUpdate` to handle interactions with the DOM.

+#### componentDidUpdate()

+- Invoked after the component updates and the changes are reflected in the DOM.
+- Ideal for performing side effects when props or state change.

+### Unmounting Phase

+#### componentWillUnmount()

+- Called before a component is removed from the DOM.
+- Perform cleanup tasks such as canceling timers or unsubscribing from data sources.

+### Error Handling

+#### componentDidCatch()

+- Captures errors in the child components during rendering.
+- Implement this method to gracefully handle errors and display fallback UI.

+### Note:

+- React has moved away from some lifecycle methods in favor of hooks like `useEffect`.
+- Focus on class component lifecycle for existing codebases and legacy support.

 ## Code lab
 - Created this very simple react app to revise the basics.